laurarokkjaer/Visual_portfolio_assignment_3/README.md

 To solve this assignment i mainly worked with ```tensorflow``` operations in order to process the images, as well as initialzing the model and it's layers.
 The model used from this installments is ```VGG16```and the dataset used is tensorflows ```CIFAR-10``` (32x32).
 Furthermore ```scikit-learn```was used for the classification report and ```matplotlib```for plotting.

 ## Usage (reproducing results)
+These are the steps you will need to follow in order to get the script running and working:

-- load data into ``ìnput```
+- load the given data into ```input```
-- change your current working directory to the folder before src in order to get access to the input folder as well
+- change your current working directory to the folder before src in order to get access to the input and utils folder as well
--

-For this .py script the following should be written in the command line:
+- the following shpuld be written in the command line:

-- change directory to the folder /src
+      - cd src (changing the directory to the src folder in order to run the script)

-- write the command: python pretrained_cnns.py
+      - python pretrained_cnns.py (calling the function within the script)

-- when processing results there will be a messagge saying that the script has succeeded and the outputs can be seen in the output folder
+- when processed results there will be a messagge saying that the script has succeeded and the outputs can be seen in the output folder

-The classification report, as well as the prediction-plot can be seen in the output folder.

 ## Discussion of results